NullifyDev/Sphere/README.md

 Sphere is a compact language designed for both software and Operating System Development via direct Raw-Memory-Manipulation <br>
 The language syntax is designed to balance readability and writability by minimizing the amount of characters required to write while maintaining the self-explanatory nature of the code and namings. <br><br>
-This language mainly uses freestanding C/C++ code for its Runtime.
-The runtime executable is very CPU Architecture specific.
-Therefore, the runtime executable is [going to be] available across mutliple architectures such as x86, arm and RISC-V.
+This language mainly uses freestanding C code for its Runtime.
+The runtime executable is very CPU Architecture amd OS specific.
+Therefore, the runtime executable is [going to be] available across mutliple Architectures and OSs.
 <br>Sphere-written software [will] compile(s) into Sphere Binary Files (or `.sbf`s).  <br>
 <br>
 <br>